Accessibility statement for Acas e-learning

 4. On some pages there are custom elements which are problematic for screen reader users.
 This does not meet WCAG 2.2 success criteria 4.1.2 (name, role, value).

-5. Some elements – including buttons, areas of text and links – are not labelled clearly.
+5. Some elements – including buttons, areas of text, links and form fields – are not labelled clearly.
 And a small number of headings are not descriptive.
 This does not meet WCAG 2.2 success criteria 2.4.6 (headings and labels).

 6. On smaller screens some pages do not show in a single column and text can be hidden off-screen.
 This means users need to scroll up and down and from left to right to read information.
 This does not meet WCAG 2.2 success criteria 1.4.10 (reflow).